Nullsp4ce/iop-bot/README.md

 > 숫자. 뒷면이다.

 ## TODO
 - Help command
+- Different tables for each server?
 - Changelog, Link to this page
 - List optimizing to dictionary or sth?
-- T-Doll/Equipment Information
+- Search for T-Doll/Equipment